Gamer100Dev/Discord-BSD-0.0.25/README.md

 # Discord-BSD-0.0.25
-An updated and fixed version to the other port of Discord-BSD ( credits to the pervious owner for the idea)
+- An updated and fixed version to the other port of Discord-BSD
+- A completely rewritten version of the original version, with more enhancements!

+# Welcome to version 0.0.25

+- Patched the window bug, with links
+- Written a console based updater, without restarting.

 # Bugs
-# 1 Download Links may open a blank window, do not close it or discord will close with it!

-# Certain links open up in a window for you to preview ( might be useful rather than opening a new window on your default browser, though its still a bug!
-Take it as you wish.)
+- Current bugs are unkown
+- Feel free to report any issues!